CZ-NIC/knot/doc/troubleshooting.rst

 There are several ways to get a backtrace.
 The most common way is to extract the backtrace from a core dump file.
 Core dump is a memory snapshot generated by the operating system when a process crashes.
-Generating of core dumps must be usually enabled::
+The generating of core dumps must be usually enabled::

     $ ulimit -c unlimited                  # Enable unlimited core dump size